Roxanne Qualls

-Roxanne Qualls (born March 3, 1953) is currently an Executive Sales Vice President with Sibcy Cline Realtors in Cincinnati OH.

-She is a former Democratic mayor of Cincinnati, Ohio, having served from December 1993 to November 1999.
-She also served a two-year term on the Cincinnati City Council prior to her service as mayor, having been elected in 1991.
+Roxanne Qualls (born March 3, 1953) is an American politician who served as the 66th mayor of Cincinnati, Ohio.
+She also served a two-year term on the Cincinnati City Council prior to her service as mayor, having been elected in 1993.
 On August 8, 2007, the Charter Committee announced her appointment to fill the unexpired term of council member Jim Tarbell.
 Qualls was elected to a two-year term on Cincinnati City Council in November 2007, and again in 2009 and 2011.
 She served as Vice Mayor, the chair of the Budget and Finance Committee, chair of the Livable Communities Committee and chair of the Subcommittee on Major Transportation and Infrastructure Projects.

-She returned to Cincinnati City Council in 2007, where she focused on initiatives that are fundamental to building a strong Cincinnati and result in enhanced quality of life, a globally competitive local economy, and smart management of city resources.
-Her Great Neighborhoods Initiative used the best approaches from around the country to strengthen and revitalize Cincinnati's neighborhoods by giving communities innovative, new tools to protect neighborhood character while encouraging investment.
-She worked to develop a 21st-century transportation system that reinforces walkable neighborhoods and increases investment in multi-modal transportation systems that accommodate public transportation, bicycles, and pedestrians.
-Qualls worked to ensure that the I-75/Brent Spence Bridge project supports economic development in Cincinnati neighborhoods.
-She started the Homeless to Homes Initiative to take homeless men and women off the streets and help them become productive members of our community.

 She was a candidate in the November 2013 election for Mayor of Cincinnati, but was defeated by John Cranley.

 Background

 Qualls was born in Tacoma, Washington.
 She grew up across the river from Cincinnati in the community of Erlanger, Kentucky.
 Her parents settled in Erlanger after her father retired from the Air Force when Roxanne was seven years old.
 Prior to arriving in Kentucky, she had lived in Taiwan, Japan, and New Hampshire.

 She attended St. Henry's Grade School in Erlanger and then attended Notre Dame Academy in Park Hills, Kentucky for high school.
-While at Notre Dame Academy, she excelled in public speaking and debate as a member of the school's chapter of the National Forensics League and was a member of the National Honor Society.
+While at Notre Dame Academy, she participated in the school's chapters of the National Forensics League and National Honor Society.
 She attended Thomas More College for three semesters majoring in history and then attended the University of Cincinnati in the Department of Urban Planning and Design at the College of Design, Architecture, Art, and Planning.